What should I do in an emergency?

 Stay calm.
 Pick the problem.
 Start with the next right step.

 Emergency reminder: If someone is unconscious, not breathing normally, having chest pain, stroke symptoms, severe bleeding, trouble breathing, or a life-threatening allergic reaction, call 911 now.
+This guide is for general education and does not replace dispatcher instructions, medical advice, or hands-on training.

 Choose a situation